Three Platonic Theories

 Given the Tripartite Theory of the Soul, there are different possible organizations among the parts of the soul.
 The proper organization is the one in which reason rules, spirit is reason's ally, and appetite is suppressed.
 When the parts are so organized, they are in "harmony."
-Since reason knows the good, a human being whose soul is in "harmony" acts for the sake of the good.
+Since reason knows what is good, a human being whose soul is in "harmony" acts for the sake of the good.

 - Harmony is the proper organization of the three parts of the soul